au-z/mandala/readme.md

 # Mandala

-Create complex geometric animations in pure CSS with a few lines of JSON.
+> Create complex geometric animations in pure CSS with a few lines of JSON.
-Mandala does away with laborious recursive markup and standardizes a flexible syntax oriented towards building nested geometric pattens in the browser.
+Mandala does away with laborious recursive markup and standardizes a flexible syntax oriented towards building recursive geometric pattens in the browser.

 ## Installation